Video shows Irvo Otieno being pinned to the floor in the moments before his death

 The dispatcher asks for clarification on Otieno's condition, "I'm sorry, is the patient aggressive or is he not breathing?"

-"He used to be aggressive, right, so they're trying to put him in a restraint, then eventually he is no longer breathing," the employees says.
+"He used to be aggressive, right, so they're trying to put him in a restraint, then eventually he is no longer breathing," the employee says.

 In another call that appears to take place at 5:02 p.m. a stressed hospital employee says they called "at least 15 minutes ago," and were still looking for medical help for an "emergency."